-We have various pension plans ("Pension Plans"), which we fund in accordance with their requirements and, where applicable, in amounts sufficient to satisfy the minimum funding requirements of applicable laws.
-The Pension Plans provide benefits based on years of service and compensation or at stated amounts for each year of service.
-The measurement date for all Pension Plans was September 30.
-Our U.S. pension plan ("Plan") comprised 98% of the Pension Plans' obligations and 98% of the Pension Plans' assets at September 30, 2018.
+We have had various pension plans ("Pension Plans"), which we have funded in accordance with their requirements and, where applicable, in amounts sufficient to satisfy the minimum funding requirements of applicable laws.
+The Pension Plans provided benefits based on years of service and compensation or at stated amounts for each year of service.
+The annual measurement date for all Pension Plans was September 30.